 Liquid biopsy offers a quick and easy way to asses the tumor samples.
-It is a simple and non-invasive alternative to surgical biopsies which enables doctors to unfold information about a tumor through a blood sample.
+It is a simple and non-invasive alternative to surgical biopsies that enables doctors to unfold information about a tumor through a blood sample.
 It detects epidermal growth factor receptor (EGFR ) gene mutations which help doctors to choose the right treatment for the right patient at the right time.

-The liquidBiopsy is a non-invasive technology which makes expanding oncology research feasible and able to include cohorts that are unable to undergo a standard biopsy procedure.
+The liquidBiopsy is a non-invasive technology that makes expanding oncology research feasible and able to include cohorts that are unable to undergo a standard biopsy procedure.
 With a liquid biopsy, researchers can analyze biomarkers circulating in the bloodstream obtained through a conventional blood draw.

-One of the worst parts about surgical biopsy is its inconvenience and pain.
+One of the worst parts of surgical biopsy is its inconvenience and pain.
 This problem has been tackled by liquid biopsy but the biggest benefit of liquid biopsy is being able to detect disease progression which is not usually seen from a tissue sample.
 In the longer run, liquid biopsies may be used to catch signs of cancer before symptoms arise.

 Liquid Biopsy Companies

-Below listed are a few thriving liquid biopsy companies to watch in 2019
+Below listed are a few thriving liquid biopsy companies to watch

 Headquarter: Basel, Switzerland